 If you want to eat on campus, there are lots of supermarkets nearby to pick up your groceries.
 Sometimes specialist ingredients are needed to make meals from home, but you won't have a problem sourcing them.
 In Norwich, you'll find several Chinese and Asian supermarkets, an international food store and health food stores.

 For students who have opted for a Meal Plan, you will have two meals each day in the INTO Café.
 This means you can start your day with cereal, fruit and a hot breakfast or have your choice of international food options at lunchtime or for dinner.

 How much does it cost to live in Norwich for students?

-The cost of living in Norwich is 31% cheaper than London (Expatistan, Jan 2020).
+The cost of living in Norwich is 35% more affordable than London (Numbeo 2022).
 This is an inexpensive place to live if you're good at budgeting and find the right places to shop.
 After a few weeks of living in Norwich, you'll begin to know what things cost and learn how to budget, but in the meantime, you can consider the cost of:

 If you've chosen an accommodation option with a Meal Plan, your estimated monthly food budget will be much lower.

 Is it easy to travel around Norwich and the UK?

 Norwich is easy to get around on foot or by cycling, but it also has a frequent bus service that will take you around the city.
 There are discounted bus passes available for UEA students that you can also purchase as an INTO UEA student.

 If you are eager to explore the rest of the UK and Europe, Norwich has great transport links.
 Fly to Edinburgh or Amsterdam from its international airport, or get the train to: